ProjectMilestonegroupL/MilestoneProject/README.md

 ## Progression & improvements

 To improve our regression, we had to take count to :
- - NN architecture (numbers of hidden layers and neurons)
+ - NN architecture (numbers of hidden layers & neurons)
  - activation function
  - optimizer
  - learning rate